penske-media-corp/pmc-larva/packages/larva-tokens/README.md

 ## Things To Be Aware Of

+* The tokens used with the `lrv-a-font` selector are generated via font-data.js
 * Token names should be in CAPS
 * The src/base/deprecated/aliases.json file is now deprecated and colors should always be defined in the brand's json.
 (Previously used for colors that might be shared between brands).
 * Only tokens in existing categories should be added e.g. there are no font-size tokens, so do not add them.